 For step by step instructions (including screenshots) see How do I view site permissions?

 Your site may contain libraries or content that you wish to restrict access to or apply unique permissions.
 To do this you firstly need to create a group to manage this access.
 It should be named in a useful manner that indicates the purpose of the group.
-This naming protocol is suggested with SP indicating it as a SharePoint group and the ItemName would be the library or content that the group will be given access to.

 Another example might be a role-based group where Role may be ‘OfficeAdmin’ and the group may be used to grant access to a number of libraries or content.

-For step by step instructions (including screenshots) see How do I create a group?
+For step-by-step instructions (including screenshots) see How do I create a group?

-For step by step instructions (including screenshots) see Applying Unique Permissions
+For step by step instructions (including screenshots) see Applying Unique Permissions.

 You can view the unique permissions on a file by following these steps:

-For step by step instructions (including screenshots) see How do I check if a file/folder in Sharepoint has unique permissions?
+For step by step instructions (including screen shots) see How do I check if a file/folder in SharePoint has unique permissions?

 You can remove the unique permissions on a file/folder by following these steps:

-For step by step instructions (including screenshots) see How do I remove unique permissions on a file/folder?
+For step by step instructions (including screen shots) see How do I remove unique permissions on a file/folder?

 To add a user to an existing group:

-For step by step instructions (including screenshots) see How do I add a user to a group?
+For step-by-step instructions (including screenshots) see How do I add a user to a group?

 You can control the ability of users to share files and folders or site content by changing the Access Request Settings.